yousefalm1/emerge-fitness-website/README.md

 - The first bug was with the header this was beacuse when i started wrting the code for it i didnt use flex box and as i counitued with the project i started using flex box, this causes problmes with responsiveness of the page.
 Therefore i had to rewrite the the css for the header using flex box.
 - The secound bug was the footer logo and address was moving left on smaller screens,i fixed this by using a media query and using text align: center.
+- The third bug was for the hero image i added backgroud-size this made this image looked streched and no aappealing to look at therofre the soultion i used was removing the backgroud size which made the imgae look way better.

 ---